 Step 2: Slide the mattress into the mattress bag.

 Now put the memory foam mattress to be compressed for transportation into the mattress bag.
 If you bought the right size of mouse bag, your bed should have no issues sliding into it with a perfect fit.
+The best mattress bags for moving will make it very easy for you.

 If you’re using a sealable mattress bag, you’ll need to ensure you completely seal it after you’ve put it in the mattress.
 On top of this, use a few strips of duct tape to reinforce these seals to ensure things don’t fail if the seal breaks.